Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Cigarette smoking is the most important cause of COPD.
 Cigarette smoke contains irritants that inflame the air passages, setting off a chain of events that damage cells in the lung, increasing the risk for both COPD and lung cancer.

 Smoking isn't the only cause of COPD, however.
-In most studies, smoking accounts for about 80% of cases.
-Other causes, such as genetic syndromes (alpha-1 antitrypsin deficiency), exposure to pollutants such as dust, irritants and vapors, and asthma are also involved in the development of this disease.
+In most studies, smoking accounts for about 75% of COPD cases.
+Other causes, such as genetic syndromes (alpha-1 antitrypsin deficiency), exposure to pollutants such as dust, irritants, and vapors, occupational exposures, burning biomass fuels (wood, coal, dung burned in open fires or poorly functioning stoves), and asthma are also involved in the development of this disease.

 The key process leading to emphysema is not well understood.
 It appears that inflammatory cells (T lymphocytes, neutrophils, and alveolar macrophages) release chemicals called enzymes that attack the tissue in the deepest part of the lung where oxygen and carbon dioxide are exchanged.
 As a result, airways become narrowed, breathing out becomes difficult and the vital air sacs themselves are damaged and eventually destroyed.